 - You can use the tab key to select the currently highlighted choice and tab out of the editor, to the next element on the screen.

 Which records are matched?Apsona uses Salesforce's SOSL feature to find matching records, and the displayed list is the same as the ones you would obtain if you searched for the exact same string in Salesforce's Global Search.
-The search looks for matching records in all the text, email and phone fields of the object, and returns what it deems to be the most relevant search results.
+If you use the "All fields" option, the search looks for matching records in all the text, email and phone fields of the object, and returns what it deems to be the most relevant search results.
+If you use the "Name fields only" option, the search is restricted to name fields only, so it returns fewer results.

 Notice that the search string can contain a mix of pieces of text: In the above example, where the user typed